raff-k/RainSlide/README.md

   - **thresh** based on [Peruccacci et al. 2012](https://doi.org/10.1016/j.geomorph.2011.10.005) and [Rossi et al. 2017](https://doi.org/10.1016/j.geomorph.2017.02.001):
-    Calculation of cumulated event rainfall–rainfall duration (ED) thresholds using the frequentist method.
+    Calculation of cumulated event rainfall–duration (ED) thresholds using the frequentist method.

 The programming code is based on the references, but may vary slightly due to R-specifications or computational performance reasons.